← Back to blog

 YNAB is great software.
 It’s also $109 a year and climbing.

-If you’re one of the many budgeters reconsidering that price tag — especially after the recent UI overhaul that left a lot of long-time users frustrated — you’re not alone.
-The r/ynab subreddit is full of “alternatives?” threads, and there’s literally a subreddit called r/YNABAlternatives.
+If you’re reconsidering that price tag — especially after the UI overhaul that left a lot of long-time users frustrated — you’re not alone.
+The r/ynab subreddit is full of “alternatives?” threads.
+There’s literally a subreddit called r/YNABAlternatives.

 I’ve used YNAB.
 I’ve tried the alternatives.
-Here’s an honest comparison of the three most interesting options for envelope budgeters in 2026.
+Here’s the honest comparison.

 The Quick Summary